New In our Forum

 Determine whether or not lines 6 and 5 perpendicular?

-Are Line P and line L perpendicular?
+Are line P and line L perpendicular?

 Example of Perpendicular Lines